Fadzrul Danel

-Mohd Fadzrul Danel bin Mohd Nizam (born 14 January 1998) is a Malaysian professional footballer who plays as a central midfielder for Malaysia Super League side Kedah Darul Aman.
-Danel entered SM Swasta Saleha, Genting Highlands at his youth and represented Pahang in MSSM Football Tournament.
+Mohd Fadzrul Danel bin Mohd Nizam (born 14 January 1998) is a Malaysian professional footballer who plays as a central midfielder.
+Danel entered SM Swasta Saleha, Genting Highlands at his youth and represented Pahang in the MSSM Football Tournament.
+He currently playing for Malaysia Super League club Immigration.

 Club career

 Kedah Darul Aman

 He was part of the Kedah Darul Aman's 2018 Sukma Games team which won the silver medalist.
 He became the regular during the tournament.
 His performances during Sukma Games have attracted the interest of Kedah Football Association management.
 He scores Malaysia FA Cup final and won the cup.